Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Instance store is recommended for long-term durable storage

 **Explanation:**
-"Instance store data persists after instance stop/terminate" is incorrect.
+Instance store data persists after instance stop/terminate is incorrect.
 Instance store is ephemeral; data is lost when the instance stops, hibernates, or terminates.
-"Instance store provides ephemeral storage physically attached to the host" is correct.
+Instance store provides ephemeral storage physically attached to the host is correct.
 Instance store (also called ephemeral storage) is physically attached to the host and offers high I/O but no durability across host failure or instance stop.
-"Instance store volumes can be snapshotted to S3 automatically" is incorrect.
+Instance store volumes can be snapshotted to S3 automatically is incorrect.
 Only EBS volumes support snapshots; instance store cannot be snapshotted by AWS.
-"Instance store is recommended for long-term durable storage" is incorrect.
+Instance store is recommended for long-term durable storage is incorrect.
 Because of its ephemeral nature, instance store is unsuitable for durable long-term data unless replicated to durable storage.

 ---